refenv/gh-automation/README.md

-# GitHUB Actions
+# GitHUB Reference Environment Automation

-This repository stores workflow definitions to produce reference environment for NVMe test and development via qemu encapsulated in a docker container and with CIJOE for test-instrumentation.
+This repository stores workflow definitions to produce reference environment for NVMe test and development via emulation provided by qemu, encapsulated in a docker container and with CIJOE for test-instrumentation.
 The workflows are named as:

-* ``refenv-dockerize``
-* ``refenv-testing``
+* ``refenv-dockerize``, produces a Docker-image with cijoe + qemu and publishes it on DockerHub
+* ``refenv-actions``, provides an example of using the Docker-image via GitHUB actions
+* ``refenv-testing``, provides an example of using the Docker-image "manually", note this is not recommended now that a GitHUB action is available, in case you want something that the GitHUB action does not support then consider changing the GitHUB action instead

 Descriptions and status of the workflows follow.
 The sections following describe the CI/CD infrastructure needed to utilize the docker image on GitHUB / DigitalOcean infrastructure.
+Specifically, self-hosted runners with support for nested-virtualization is a requirement for qemu to run reasonable fast.

 ## Refenv Dockerize